vacp2p/rfc/content/docs/rfcs/10/README.md

 /ipfs/id/push/1.0.0
 ```

-Respectively, as basic means for capability discovery.
+respectively, as basic means for capability discovery.
 These protocols are anyway used by the libp2p connection establishment layer Waku v2 is built on.
-We plan to introduce a new Vac capability discovery protocol with better anonymity properties and
+We plan to introduce a new Waku capability discovery protocol with better anonymity properties and
 more functionality.

 ### Transports